tech-run/windows-workstation/README.txt

 # Windows Workstation Provisioning Scripts

-The purpose of these scripts is to automatically install all tools required to be a contributing engineer within the Everyday Banking Tribe.
+The purpose of these scripts is to automatically install all tools required.

 ### First-time users